-Adults need lessons too.
+Adults need swim lessons too!
 If you do not feel confident around water to save yourself or watch a child, sign up for swim lessons at the Y!
-Adult lessons follow the swim Lesson structure as with our younger students.
-Utilizing a clear progression track based upon age and ability, participants build confidence to reach swimming skill milestones.
+Adult lessons follow the swim lesson structure as with our younger students.
+Our instructors use a clear progression track based upon age and ability, helping participants to build confidence to reach swimming skill milestones.
 All lessons emphasize personal safety around water.

 Here’s how the new structure benefits you and your family:

 - Lessons are designed for students of all ages and abilities